zborffs/lotrchess/README.md

 # Lord of the Rings: Chess

+Move Generation Plan:
+- convert all the old logic in PlayController for storing and managing the position information into logic compatible with the board class.
+- Have the other thread get a list of ChessMoves from the move_gen functions by passing in the Board object (will require synchronization)
+- delete things we don't need from the board class

 ## TODO:
 - board adapter to interface with prometheus board to generate moves -> need chessmove and probably a lot from defines too
 - widget classes: